 Training offer (instructions)

 On the basis of the above definitions, the student, together with the supervisor, must mark by an X the courses that she/he would like to attend, considering that the minimal requirement is at least 15 ECTS.
 Specifically, the student must select 8 courses among the list below.
-Three compulsory courses are already marked within Cross-disciplinary and Soft skills courses and the PhD student has to select further five courses among all the ELIGIBLE ones (not marked).
-Three out of five courses must be selected among the Soft skills: research organization and communication.
+Four compulsory courses are already marked within Cross-disciplinary and Soft skills courses and the PhD student has to select four courses among all the ELIGIBLE ones (not marked).
+Three out of these four courses must be selected among the Soft skills: research organization and communication.

 Additional courses listed under Other activities could be selected, but do not contribute to satisfy the minimal requirements (the ECTS reported are referred to other PhD Courses).

-Beside the minimal requirements, the students of Crop Science have 2 additional compulsory coursesalready marked (two team building activities in January; see Courses specific for Crop Science), and must select 2 (1 ETCS) other courses in this category.
+Beside the minimal requirements, the PhD students of Crop Science have four (4) additional compulsory courses already marked (see Courses specific for Crop Science).

 In addition, the PhD student must attend at least 4 seminars which will account for 1 ECTS.
 The list of seminars must be reported in the periodic reports due at the end of each year.